Indian Cricket League: League structure

-Each team was coached by a former international cricketer and composed of four international, two Indian and eight budding domestic players.
-Essel Group also planned to set up cricket academies all over the country.
+Each team was coached by a former international cricketer and composed of four international, two Indian and eight domestic players.
 The Board of Control for Cricket in India (BCCI) was assured that it was free to draw from ICL's talent pool.
 The league became active in November 2007 with matches in the Twenty20 format.

-Former international cricketers including Anjingsora Risora, Tony Greig, Dean Jones and Kiran More were hired as board members of the Indian Cricket League.
-The board positions were to be paid positions.
+Former international cricketers including Tony Greig, Dean Jones and Kiran More were hired as board members of the Indian Cricket League.

-City Teams
+City teams

-Nine of the teams were club teams located in major cities in India, as well as Lahore in Pakistan and Dhaka in Bangladesh.
-These teams participated in two of the ICL's competitions: the Indian Championship and the Grand Championship.
-The Indian Championship originally did not include Lahore or Ahmedabad, which were introduced in the Grand Championship later that season.
-The Dhaka team were introduced in the 2008-09 Indian Championship, the only competition to feature all 9 teams.